-The SMA Law Group is here to help victims who have been diagnosed with cancer, and we are not afraid to stand up to major pharmaceutical companies.
+The SMT Legal is here to help victims who have been diagnosed with cancer, and we are not afraid to stand up to major pharmaceutical companies.

 Let Us Help You With Your Case

 If you or somebody you love has been diagnosed with cancer after taking Zantac, contact an attorney as soon as possible.
-At the SMA Law Group, our product liability team will investigate your case and work to secure any compensation you may be entitled to.
+At the SMT Legal, our product liability team will investigate your case and work to secure any compensation you may be entitled to.
 This could include:

 - Coverage of all medical bills related to the case